NLeSC/python-pcl/readme.rst

     a[:, 0] = 1             # set x coordinates to 1
     print(p[3])             # prints (1.0, 0.0, 0.0)

-More samples can be found in the `examples directory <https://github.com/strawlab/python-pcl/tree/master/examples>`_, and in the `unit tests <https://github.com/strawlab/python-pcl/blob/master/tests/test.py>`_.
+More samples can be found in the `examples directory <https://github.com/NLeSC/python-pcl/tree/master/examples>`_, and in the `unit tests <https://github.com/NLeSC/python-pcl/blob/master/tests/test.py>`_.

+This library is developed for use in our Project Patty, see `this repository <https://github.com/NLeSC/PattyAnalytics/>`_ for more interesting examples.

 This work was supported by `Strawlab <http://strawlab.org/>`_ and `the Netherlands eScience Center <http://nlesc.nl/>`_

 Requirements
 ------------